icebreakerone/ib1-technical-docs/docs/metadata.md

 2. They inform consumption of that data, providing information on:

-    1. The [API](glossary.md#term-Application-programming-interface) required to access the data set
+    1. The [API](glossary.md#term-Application-programming-interface) required to access the data source

     2. Any access constraints which may need to be satisfied